Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 Multi-site scalabilityCan the system cover your main campus and distributed small sites on one platform?Whether you'll manage one system or five

-Two of these deserve extra weight.
-Implementation is where most deployments quietly fail.
-A system that arrives as hardware in a box, gets placed in rooms, and ships with a PDF manual hasn't been deployed.
+Implementation deserves extra weight.
+A system that arrives in a box with a PDF manual hasn't been deployed.
 It's been dropped off.
-Ask the vendor what the first 30 days after installation include:
+Ask what the first 30 days look like:

 • On-site staff training with the actual devices